 History

 The A Cappella Blog was founded in January 2007.
-Since that time, the site has reviewed over 20 International Championship of Collegiate A Cappella competitions.
-In addition, the site has featured interviews with over 40 collegiate a cappella groups, as well as notable individuals in the a cappella community, including Ben Folds.
+Since that time, the site has reviewed over 50 live a cappella competitions.
+In addition, the site has featured interviews with dozens of a cappella groups and major figures in the a cappella community, including Ben Folds, Jerry Lawson, and Straight No Chaser.
 The A Cappella Blog has also published guest posts by a cappella luminaries such as Mickey Rapkin, Deke Sharon, Amanda Newman and Bill Hare.

 Leadership